DanielTockan/Crypto-Tracker/README.md

         })}
 ```

-Each coin was an object within an array retunred from the API, and as a result had its own row.
+Each coin was an object within an array retunred from the API, and as a result had its own row with identical styling.

-Use Effects (axios) were utilised to fetch the data from the API.
+A use Effects hook (axios) was utilised to fetch the data from the API.

 ```js
   useEffect(() => {